 Soft Pastel Landscapes – painted on location, from memory, from heart and from reference, Rhiannon creates small colour-happy pieces.

-Rhiannon is an avid supporter of local, handmade and sustainable products.
-She sources supplies as locally and sustainably as possible, and uses materials such as post-consumer recycled cotton and paper, hemp, linen and cellophane in her works and packaging.
+I am an avid supporter of local, handmade and sustainable products.
+I source supplies as locally and sustainably as possible, and use materials such as post-consumer recycled cotton and paper, hemp, linen and true cellophane in my works and packaging.

 About the Creator

-Rhiannon is a ceramicist and painter living in subtropical paradise at Buckra Bendinni, Australia with her partner James, their dog and two cats.
+Hi friends!
+I’m Rhiannon, a ceramicist and painter living in subtropical paradise at Buckra Bendinni, Australia with my partner James, our little old dog and two cats.

-Rhiannon grew up in the Hunter Valley amongst a very creative family.
-Her earliest creative interests included illustration, soft pastels, watercolour and ceramics.
-She also dreamed of becoming a clay animator, spending hours modelling with plasticine (and taking up the entire kitchen table with her miniature worlds!).
+I grew up in the Hunter Valley amongst a very creative family.
+My earliest creative interests included illustration, soft pastels, watercolour and ceramics.
+I also dreamed of becoming a clay animator, spending hours modelling with plasticine (and taking up the entire kitchen table with my miniature worlds!).

-For the last 10 years, Rhiannon has been pursuing her interests in people, animals and the environment, gaining a degree in zoology and working across a plethora of programs and roles in community services.
-Somewhere along the line she realised she was craving that most familiar and critical part of her being – the exploration of creativity.
+For all of my 20’s, I had been pursuing my interests and passions in people, animals and the environment, gaining a degree in zoology and working across a plethora of programs and roles in community services.
+Somewhere along the line, I realised those sectors were not currently for me, and that I was craving that most familiar and critical part of my being – the exploration of creativity.